 Fannie was preceded in death by: her parents, Rev. Samuel Douglas and Fannie Douglas; her siblings, Ethel McCall Thomas, Joe Douglas, S.F.
 Douglas, M.C.
 Douglas, E.J.
 Douglas, and John Douglas; her son, Samuel Thomas; and daughter, Beatrice Barard.
 She is survived by: one brother, J.W.
 Douglas; two daughters, Loretta Flakes and Martha Ann Thomas; six grandchildren, Richard, Carmen, Michelle, Melissa, James, and Samir; ten great-grandchildren; and a host of nieces, nephews, other relatives, and friends

-To send flowers to MS. FANNIE ROSE DOUGLAS' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of MS. FANNIE ROSE DOUGLAS, please visit our floral store.